loelschlaeger/fHMM/README.md

   requests](https://github.com/loelschlaeger/fHMM/issues/new?assignees=&labels=future&template=suggestion.md).

-- If you would like to add extensions to the package, please fork the `master` branch and submit a merge request.
+- If you would like to add extensions to the package, please fork the `master` branch and submit a pull request.

 ## Example: Fitting an HMM to the DAX